TheEdgesofBen/combocss/README.md

 #### Value functions

-Values with function can also be created in ComboCSS only spaces like in calc() have to be replaces with underscore.
+Values with function can also be created in ComboCSS only spaces like in calc() have to be replaces with underscores.

 ```html
 <div name="kabap-case" style="backgroundColor: rgba(255,255,0,0.1); margin-left: calc(100% - 16px)"></div>